nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 ## Disclaimer

 This library and its associated protocol definitions are not meant to be ultra-fast, ultra-lightweight, better than *xyz* or any other superlative.
-In a sense because there's no such thing as a definitve network solution.
-Behind any advertised set of features, there's always a list of pre-conditions, boundaries and assumptions.
-I tried my best to make them clear both in the source code and in the documentation.
+Eventhough performance and a minimum protocol overhead happen to be two major design goals, they're not absolute and several examples of compromises exist throughout the source code.
+In general, such cases should be highlighted in the documentation or properly commented in the source code.
+Keep in mind, there's no such thing as a definitve network solution.
+Behind any advertised set of features, there's always a list of pre-conditions, boundaries and assumptions which may or may not suit someone's needs.
+I tried my best to make those crystal clear.

-This is not a formal research project so although I seek to back design choices with sound arguments and I may sometimes cite open standards or someone else's research, no effort was made to formally prove hypotheses beyond an intuitive explanation.
+This is not a formal research project, either, so despite my best attempts to back design decisions with sound arguments and citations (of open standards or published papers), no effort has been made to formally prove hypotheses beyond an intuitive explanation.

 ## Introduction